chasewnelson/SNPGenie/README.md

 SNPGenie creates a new folder called SNPGenie_Results within the working directory.
 This contains the following TAB-delimited results files:

-1. SNPGenie_parameters.txt, containing the input parameters and file names.
+1. **SNPGenie_parameters.txt**, containing the input parameters and file names.

-2. SNPGenie_LOG.txt, documenting any peculiarities or errors encountered.
+2. **SNPGenie_LOG.txt**, documenting any peculiarities or errors encountered.
 Warnings are also printed to the Terminal (shell) window.

-3. site_results.txt, providing results for all polymorphic sites.
+3. **site_results.txt**, providing results for all polymorphic sites.
 Columns are:
-	* file.
+	* *file*.
 The SNP report analyzed.
-	* product.
+	* *product*.
 The CDS annotation to which the site belongs; "noncoding" if none.
 	* site.
 The site coordinate of the nucleotide in the reference sequence.
 	* ref_nt.
 The identity of the nucleotide in the reference sequence.
 	* maj_nt.
 The most common nucleotide in the population at this site.